lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 29. Formatting

-Lily formatting should be compact enough to avoid unnecessary vertical space, while still leaving enough structure for the code to be easy to scan.
+Lily formatting should remain compact enough to avoid unnecessary vertical space, while preserving enough visual structure that declarations, control flow, data tables, and function boundaries can be scanned quickly.

 ---